Writing Intensive Courses

 Resources for Students in WI Courses

-Learning and Advising Center (in Haggar Hall): 215.951.2799.
+Academic Success Center (in Haggar Hall): 215.951.2799.
 Professional writing tutors can give assistance in all forms of writing assigned in a WI course.
 This includes everything from helping students generate ideas for a research paper to giving feedback on writing intended for design exhibits or poster presentations.
 Specialized help is also available for problems with grammar and punctuation.
 Faculty can require students to make appointments for writing tutoring.
 Tutors send a Feedback to Faculty form after each session.